 - Have we got enough social space?

-Answering these kinds of key questions will help you create a picture of what you need your space to be and how it can best support your people.
-It can also help you decide whether it would make sense to invest in your current space or fit out a new more appropriate place instead.
+Answer these key questions to create a picture of what you need your space to be and how it can best support your people.
+It will also help you decide whether it would make sense to invest in your current space or fit out a new more appropriate place instead.

 Step 3: Get planning!